Reverse Mortgage Financial Assessment 2026 — HUD Income, Credit & LESA Guide

 Extenuating Circumstances: Take, for instance, a situation where you or your spouse had a significant healthcare event that temporarily increased your expenses, leading to difficulties in meeting loan obligations.
 If this event is in the past and it’s clear that such an issue is unlikely to recur, the lender may view this as an extenuating circumstance.
 This means they recognize that these events were beyond your control but impacted your finances significantly.

-Comparing to Traditional Mortgages: While this assessment thoroughly reviews your financial history, the criteria used are similar to those for a standard mortgage.
+Compared to Traditional Mortgages: While this assessment thoroughly reviews your financial history, the criteria used are similar to those for a standard mortgage.
 This familiarity can be reassuring, as the assessment process is not entirely foreign to those who have previously dealt with mortgages.

 Overcoming Financial Assessment Challenges with a LESA

-During the financial assessment process of your reverse mortgage application, there might be concerns about your ability to meet future loan obligations, particularly if your financial assessment raises some questions.
+During the financial assessment process of your reverse mortgage application, there might be concerns about your ability to meet future loan obligations, particularly if your financial assessment raises questions.
 However, this doesn’t automatically disqualify you from obtaining a reverse mortgage.
-This is where the “Life Expectancy Set-Aside” (LESA) comes into play.
+This is where the Life Expectancy Set-Aside (LESA) may be required.

-Financial Assessmsne FAQ: Key Questions and Answers
+Financial Assessment FAQ: Key Questions and Answers

 What is the financial assessment for a reverse mortgage?